Variance-Aware Baselines and Adaptive Learning Rates for Reinforcement Learning with Verifiable Rewards: Problem Setup

 \subsection{Related RL Algorithms}

-A variety of reinforcement learning algorithms have been developed to improve the reasoning ability of large language models.
+A variety of algorithms have been developed to improve the reasoning ability of large language models.
 In this section, we present several representative methods, each formulated through a distinct surrogate objective $J_{\operatorname{PO}}(\theta)$.